-The following policies apply to those lands identified as Community Gateways on MAP 2 Land Use:
+The following policies apply to those lands identified as Community Gateways on MAP 2:Land Use:

-- 4.5.1 The Community Gateways land use area is appropriate for the following land uses that benefit from a highway location: commercial, light industrial, mixed-use developments, parks, schools, civic, institutional uses, natural areas, and home-based businesses.
+- 4.5.1 The Community Gateways land use area is appropriate for the following land uses that benefit from a highway location: commercial, light industrial, mixed-use developments, parks, schools, civic, institutional uses, natural areas, home-based businesses, and urban agriculture.
 Existing residential developments are considered suitable land uses and may transition to other appropriate land uses listed here.
-Retail uses that are walkable (e.g. shops, cafes) should be located in the Village Core. - 4.5.2 A variety of housing types are supported in the Community Gateways land use area, including: mixed use apartments, live/work units, four-unit, row houses, small and medium apartment residential buildings.
-Residential buildings greater than twenty units shall not be located in the Community Gateways land use area. - 4.5.3 Developments in the Community Gateways land use area should be commercial at the street level.
-Residential units can be located on upper floors of a building, behind the main building, or in the rear of the main building that does not face the street.

-- a) Notwithstanding the above, existing residential buildings in this area may provide residential at the street level.
-Conversion of existing residential buildings to a mixed-use building or commercial use is encouraged. - b) Notwithstanding the above, new residential buildings in this area may provide residential at the street level provided they are designed in a way that could see them transition to a ground-floor commercial use over time. - 4.5.4 Work with the provincial Ministry of Transportation and Infrastructure (MOTI) on matters pertaining to the highway. - 4.5.5 Land uses that create nuisances (dust, pollution, visible refuse/garage, storage areas) should not be permitted in the Community Gateways land use area unless sufficient mitigations and screening are completed. - 4.5.6 High-quality and attractive landscaping and building design requirements should be enforced through the creation of a Community Gateways Development Permit - 4.5.7 A wayfinding and signage strategy for the Community Gateways land use area that links the gateway with the Village's Core and waterfront should be considered. - 4.5.8 Expansion of the Community Gateways land use area is discouraged unless warranted due to a change in the Village's municipal boundary, as it could detract from the viability of commercial uses in the Village Core.
+Retail uses that are walkable (e.g. shops, cafes) should be located in the Village Core. - 4.5.2 A variety of housing types are supported in the Community Gateways land use area, including: mixed use apartments, work-live units, four-unit, row houses, and small & medium apartment residential buildings. - 4.5.3 Buildings with more than eight residential units shall not be located in the Community Gateways land use area. - 4.5.4 Notwithstanding 4.5.2 and 4.5.3 the number of units per lot may be less than stated above due to septic treatment capacity. - 4.5.5 Developments in the Community Gateways land use area should be commercial at the street level.
+Residential units can be located on upper floors of a building, behind the main building, or in the rear of the main building that does not face the street. - Notwithstanding the above, existing residential buildings in this area may provide residential at the street level.
+Conversion of existing residential buildings to a mixed-use building or commercial use is encouraged. - b.
+Notwithstanding the above, new residential buildings in this area may provide residential at the street level provided they: - i.
+Are designed in a way that could see them transition to a ground-floor commercial use over time; - ii.
+Ground floor glazing and entryways are a minimum of 50% of the façade; and - iii.
+Work-live units are permitted on the ground floor; - 4.5.6 Advocate for landscaping, signage, and/or other placemaking enhancements with the Ministry of Transportation and Infrastructure (MOTI) on matters pertaining to the highway. - 4.5.7 Land uses that create nuisances (dust, pollution, visible refuse/garage, storage areas) should not be permitted in the Community Gateways land use area unless sufficient mitigations and screening are completed. - 4.5.8 High-quality and attractive landscaping and building design requirements should be enforced through the creation of a Community Gateways Development Permit Area. - 4.5.9 A wayfinding and signage strategy including Indigenous language consideration for the Community Gateways land use area that links the gateway with the Village's Core and waterfront should be considered. - 4.5.10 Expansion of the Community Gateways land use area is discouraged unless warranted due to a change in the Village's municipal boundary, as it could detract from the viability of commercial uses in the Village Core.